For Twilio Inc. [TWLO], Canaccord Genuity sees a rise to $215. What next?

-Twilio Inc. [NYSE: TWLO] stock went on an upward path that rose over 1.90% on Friday, amounting to a one-week price decrease of less than -0.45%.
-Over the last 12 months, TWLO stock rose by 40.88%.
-The one-year Twilio Inc. stock forecast points to a potential downside of -4.34.
-The average equity rating for TWLO stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+Twilio Inc. [NYSE: TWLO] closed the trading session at $188.42 on 06/11/20.
+The day’s price range saw the stock hit a low of $187.53, while the highest price level was $202.78.
+The stocks have a year to date performance of 91.72 percent and weekly performance of -2.40 percent.
+The stock has been moved at 93.53 percent over the last six months.
+The stock has performed -0.98 percent around the most recent 30 days and changed 140.52 percent over the most recent 3-months.

-The market cap for the stock reached $27.04 billion, with 139.23 million shares outstanding and 127.86 million shares in the current float.
-Compared to the average trading volume of 4.49M shares, TWLO stock reached a trading volume of 3049015 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.41M shares, TWLO reached to a volume of 3805983 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Twilio Inc. [TWLO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TWLO shares is $188.52 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TWLO stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.